-While there are many reasons people choose to have sex (pleasure, pleasing others, intimacy, stress relief, escape, or self-validation), there are plenty of other ways to meet these reasons without having sex.
+There are many reasons why people choose to have sex.
+They may include pleasure, pleasing others, intimacy, stress relief, escape, or self-validation.
+There are also plenty of ways to meet these needs without having sex.

 Here’s everything you need to know.

 There is absolutely nothing wrong with you if you never have sex.
 Mainstream media or other people may tell you otherwise, but it’s just not true.

 You may hear a lot of absurd things about not having sex.
 Everything from it’ll kill you and you’ll have cobwebs in your vagina to you’ll lose your ability to have an erection.
 None of this is true, of course.
 These messages can create a lot of shame when it comes to personal feelings about sex and sexual attraction.

 If you find that you feel significantly distressed by your lack of sexual desire, find a sex-positive therapist to validate your experience.